AriFordsham/GHCWiki/pattern-match-check-implementation.md

-Also, negative literal patterns `PmLitCon` are used in cases where we we want to represent what a literal 'cannot be'.
+Also, negative literal patterns `PmLitCon` are used in cases where we we want to represent what a literal *cannot be*.

 ## Transforming `Pat` to `PmPat`